webtactics/changs.com.au/recipes/Crispy-Hot-Chilli-Buttermilk-Drumsticks.md

 method: |
   <h3>Method:</h3>
   <ol>
-  <li>Place buttermilk, Hot Chilli Sauce, paprika and salt in a large bowl and mix to combine.
+  <li>Place buttermilk, chilli sauce, paprika and salt in a large bowl and mix to combine.
 Add chicken drumsticks, stir to coat then refrigerate for 2 hours.</li>
   <li>Preheat oven to 200C.
 Line a large baking tray with baking paper.</li>
   <li>Place Crunchy Fried Noodles in a food processor (you can also use your hands or a mortar and pestle) and process until finely crushed, but not powdery.
 Transfer crushed noodles to a medium-sized shallow bowl.</li>
   <li>Remove chicken drumsticks from fridge and dip, one at a time, in crushed noodles.
 Turn to coat then place on a prepared baking tray about 5cm apart.</li>